po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/08-Stu_Parse_JSON/README.md

 # Parsing JSON

-In this activity, you will work with a partner to use to GitHub documentation to add a parameter to a fetch request.
-You will then parse the response in the console.
+* In this activity, you will work with a partner to use the GitHub documentation to add a parameter to a fetch request and display the proper response in the console.

 ## Instructions